 When Dr. Ilene Winokur was young, people often told her she’d make a great teacher.
 She wasn’t quite sure why they said that – perhaps it was her ability to relate to all types of people or her infinite patience – but she respected the teaching profession so deeply that she didn’t feel capable of taking on all the responsibilities that educators have to their students, so she set her teaching aspirations aside and studied business instead.

 Years later, living in Kuwait with her husband and three children, Winokur found herself again drawn to education.
 Attracted to the family-friendly work schedule that a school setting offers, she opted to teach third-grade students at an American school and quickly fell in love with everything about education.

-Today, as founder and managing director of Specialized Solutions – the first and only educational consulting company in Kuwait – she’s able to use her passion for teaching, her business background, and Marzano strategies to make a difference in education.
+Today, as the former founder and managing director of Specialized Solutions – the first and only educational consulting company in Kuwait – she’s able to use her passion for teaching, her business background, and Marzano strategies to make a difference in education.

 “The Marzano Teacher Evaluation Model was the missing link to effective professional development that I was searching for when I started Specialized Solutions,” she says.
 “I found the model quite by accident after looking at other evaluation models.
 My doctoral dissertation, completed in May 2013, studied the transfer of training in schools, so I was aware that effective professional development must be tied to a framework that teachers can easily understand, use regularly, and relate to their daily practice.”

 Using the Model to Teach the Model

 Winokur mentors educators and delivers presentations about becoming a reflective teacher using Marzano strategies.
 And what better way to do so than to use the model to teach the model?